jro31/jethro-codes/_articles/my-story.md

 And that's how it happened.

-Rather than heading straight back to Thailand, I got a visa for China, and made my way north through Laos, spending many, many hours on dirty roads in uncomfortable vans and minibuses.
+Rather than heading straight back to Thailand, I got a visa for China, and made my way north through Laos, spending many, many hours on dirt roads in uncomfortable vans and minibuses.

 Laos is a country about the same size as Thailand, but with 10% of the population, so in that regard, it's similar to Canada and the US.
 And where as in Thailand, I'd grown frustated with all the tourism, here it was much easier to escape.